-Even though it is difficult to commit to second language acquisition, it’s easy to make the most of your time with these six tools to learn Spanish in the car during your commute — or any other language, really!
+Even though it is difficult to commit to second language acquisition, it’s easy to make the most of your time with these six tools to learn how to speak Spanish in the car during your commute — or any other language, really!

 Of course, these should supplement the time you’re spending each week with your private tutor.
 And with many tutors offering lessons via online platforms, it’s easier than ever to find a teacher who fits with your schedule.
 Book some lessons, practice during your commute, and you’ll be speaking Spanish in no time.